legeneek/slay-the-spire-clone/README.md

 # Slay the Spire Clone

-This project is a web version of Slay the Spire implemented through vibe coding.
+This project is a web version of Slay the Spire implemented in 3 days through vibe coding.

 ## Original Prompt